 Comfrey ‘Tea’

-Rich in potash (potassium or K – great for flowering), comfrey also contains high levels of Nitrogen (N) for leaves and Phosphorous (P) for roots.
-The variety Bocking 14 is the best one to plant as a fertiliser as it’s less invasive.
+Rich in potash (potassium or K – great for flowering), comfrey also contains high levels of Nitrogen (N) for leaves (N3:P0:K10).
+The variety Bocking 14 is the best one to plant in a garden as it’s less invasive.
 Comfrey can be difficult to get hold of in Ireland and is usually obtained by asking fellow gardeners, though you may find it in local markets (I’ve been reliably informed there’s a market stall in Kilkenny Farmers Market that often sells it).
 The Organic Centre sometimes stock root cuttings and in the UK it’s available online from The Organic Gardening Catalogue.

-Wilted Comfrey leaves can be placed around plants as a mulch or used as a liner in potato and tomato trenches.
+Wilted comfrey leaves can be placed around plants as a mulch or used as a liner in potato and tomato trenches – make a trench, add the leaves, cover with a sprinkling of compost then plant on tip of them.
 They can also be added to compost heaps (but only in small batches as they can go slimy).
 Be careful not to add any roots or flower heads or you may have comfrey popping up where you don’t want it.

-A rich Comfrey brew is made by packing leaves into an old dustbin, about half way up, then placing a board on top, weighed down and a lid added.
+A rich comfrey brew is made by packing leaves into an old dustbin, about half way up, then placing a board on top, weighed down and a lid added.
 A hole can be drilled in the bottom of the bin and a jar placed under to catch the drips or a tap added.
 The resulting liquid should be diluted 10 – 20 times with water before use.
 Avoid getting it on your skin.
+Alternatively infuse around 3kg of fresh comfrey leaves with 45 litres of water and leave to stand for a month.
+This tea can be added undiluted to containers or plants for a pick me up.

-Alternatively wrap some nettles up in a sheet of muslin or old net curtain, tie and hang in your water-butt.
-Change the bag frequently as the leaves break down so that the feed doesn’t become too strong.
+Alternatively, organic gardening guru Joy Larkcom recommends wrapping some nettles up in a sheet of muslin or old net curtain, then tying and hanging them in your water-butt.
+Change the bag often as the leaves break down so that the feed doesn’t become too strong.

 If you make the concentrated comfrey brew it should be diluted until it resembles weak tea Susan, usually 10 – 20 times depending upon how many leaves you’ve used.
 If you’ve made the nettle tea using half leaves, half water you can use the liquid without diluting it any further and once it starts to smell is a good indication it’s ready!
 Some gardeners add fertilisers once the fruit starts to swell (in the case of strawberries, tomatoes, beans etc) or in the case of cabbages once the heads start to swell as they benefit from the nitrogen in the nettles, but if you’ve added lots of well rotted manure in the autumn it mightn’t be necessary.
 If you want to be doubly sure whether fertiliser is really necessary, you could purchase a simple soil analysis kit and check (full instructions on how to use the kits are usually printed with them).